jktflm/BackendTask/Readme.md

 cd BackendTask\BackendTask

 ### 3. Run the Application
-Use the following command to run the application, specifying the number of requests (-n) and format (-f) as per your requirement:
+Use the following command to run the application, specifying the number of requests (-n) and format (-f):

 **Fetch 10 activities and save as JSON:**